 Finally, you want to make sure that you maintain your nonprofit corporation’s good standing by staying compliant with all state and federal laws.
 This means paying any taxes you may owe (yes, on some occasions a nonprofit must pay taxes), obtaining and maintaining all necessary licenses and permits, keeping proper records, and filing state-mandated notices like annual or biennial reports.
 State laws can vary widely, so make sure you check what your particular state requires.

 At ZenBusiness, we’re proud to support small businesses through a variety of different tools and services.
 Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain, our goal is to help you stay on the road to success.
 This guide provides a general overview of the requirements you need to meet when incorporating a nonprofit.
-Talk to us today to take advantage of a variety of services that can assist you with making your nonprofit a reality.

-The content on this page is for informational purposes only and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for informational purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional in your state.

 A nonprofit corporation is one that’s been incorporated in a state.
 The term nonprofit organization applies to a much wider range of nonprofits, including unincorporated nonprofits.